 Each entity manages an enormous amount of capital assets, all with differing degrees of maintenance requirements.
 The government agencies have maintained records of these assets with varying degrees of accuracy.

-The first step in improving the process was to agree on a filing system to represent capital assets.
+The step in improving the process was to agree on a filing system to represent capital assets.
 The D.C. government chose a system called Capital Asset Replacement Scheduling System (CARSS), which runs on the PowerPlan software.
 Each agency was given a uniform template for loading its capital assets into the CARSS system.

 Using PowerPlan's tools to analyze the CARSS system's database, D.C gained substantial insight into such key factors as the financial impact of deferred maintenance and how to prioritize capital projects to minimize risk.
 It was also able to improve the likelihood that capital projects would be well funded.